 Skip to content

-Thousands of UK homeowners overpay each month by sitting on their lender’s SVR.
-Learn when and how to remortgage to secure a better deal.
+Thousands of UK homeowners quietly overpay every month by sitting on their lender’s SVR.
+Here’s when and how to remortgage onto a better deal.

 Updated 24 February 20268 min readby Saniya

-A remortgage is the process of switching your existing mortgage to a new deal — either with your current lender (often called a product transfer or rate switch) or with a completely different lender.
-It is one of the most effective ways for UK homeowners to reduce their monthly payments, lock in a better interest rate, or release equity that has built up in their property over time.
-Despite the potential savings, millions of borrowers never get around to remortgaging and end up paying far more than they need to on their lender’s standard variable rate (SVR).
+A remortgage means switching your existing mortgage onto a new deal.
+You can do that with your current lender, where it is usually called a product transfer or rate switch, or you can move to a different lender altogether.
+For most UK homeowners it is one of the simplest ways to cut a monthly payment or lock in a lower interest rate, and it also lets you release equity that has built up in the property over the years.
+Even so, millions of borrowers never get round to it and quietly overpay on their lender’s standard variable rate, the SVR.

-The best time to start thinking about a remortgage is around three to six months before your current deal expires.
-Most fixed-rate and tracker deals last two, three, or five years, and once they end you are automatically moved onto the lender’s SVR — which is almost always significantly higher than the rate you were paying.
-Even a difference of one percentage point on a £200,000 mortgage can add more than £100 a month to your payments, so acting before the switch happens is critical.
+The right moment to start looking is roughly three to six months before your current deal ends.
+Most fixed-rate and tracker deals run for two, three, or five years, and the day yours finishes you are moved automatically onto the lender’s SVR.
+That rate is almost always a good deal higher than the one you had been paying.
+On a £200,000 mortgage, even a single percentage point of difference can add more than £100 to your monthly payment, so it pays to sort this out before the switch happens.

 When should you remortgage?

-The most common trigger is the end of your current fixed-rate or tracker deal.
-Once that deal expires you land on your lender’s SVR, which is typically 1.5% to 3% higher than the rate you were paying.
-On a £250,000 mortgage that difference could cost you £200–£400 extra every month.
+The usual trigger is simple: your current fixed-rate or tracker deal is about to end.
+The moment it does, you land on your lender’s SVR, which tends to run 1.5% to 3% higher than the rate you just left.
+On a £250,000 mortgage that gap can add £200 to £400 to what you pay each month.

-The most common trigger is the end of your current fixed-rate or tracker deal.
-Once that deal expires you land on your lender’s SVR, which is typically 1.5% to 3% higher than the rate you were paying.
-On a £250,000 mortgage that difference could cost you £200–£400 extra every month.
+The usual trigger is simple: your current fixed-rate or tracker deal is about to end.
+The moment it does, you land on your lender’s SVR, which tends to run 1.5% to 3% higher than the rate you just left.
+On a £250,000 mortgage that gap can add £200 to £400 to what you pay each month.

 Your property value has increased

-• A higher property value means a lower LTV ratio, which can unlock significantly better interest rates and save you thousands over the term.
+• A higher property value means a lower LTV.
+That can nudge you into a better rate band and save thousands across the mortgage term.

 You want to reduce monthly payments